 In spring of 2009, interest was expressed by a president of a homeowners association (HOA) to have the City present these topics to his HOA.
-This task has been prioritized higher to implement for 2009-2010, due to the interest expressed.
+This task is a priority for 2009-2010, due to additional interest expressed from residents.
+However, due to scheduling conflicts this task was not implemented.
+Additional feedback from Code Enforcement and Public Works Inspectors indicates this task should be a higher priority because it would provide direct education and outreach to HOAs and residents.